What Business Licenses and Permits are Needed in South Carolina?

-Starting a business in South Carolina will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in South Carolina will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in South Carolina.

-General Business LicenseThere is no general state of South Carolina business license, however most cities and some counties require businesses to be licensed in order to operate.
+General Business LicenseThere is no general state of South Carolina business license, however, most cities and some counties require businesses to be licensed to operate.
 The rules and cost of a business license will vary depending on the city and what the business does.
 Below are a few cities that have licensing requirements.

 Charleston – All businesses operating within city limits are required to obtain a business license for each location from the Revenue Collections Division.
 In addition, a zoning permit may be needed for commercial or home-based businesses.

 Mount Pleasant – The Mount Pleasant Business License Division requires all businesses to register.

 Rock Hill – All businesses operating within the city limits of Rock Hill will need to register for a business license with the Rock Hill Planning & Development Department.
 Home-based businesses are also required to register and will need zoning approval.